Exposing a fibre-based dual-readout calorimeter to a positron beam: Introduction

-This paper focuses on the test of a new prototype employing a new scalable concept for the mechanical construction: individual brass cylindrical capillary tubes surrounding the optical fibres are glued together to form calorimeter modules.
-These capillary tubes offer a flexible solution for large-scale construction, at an affordable cost.
+This paper focuses on the test of a new prototype employing a new scalable concept for the mechanical construction: the optical fibres are inserted into individual cylindrical brass capillary tubes, which are glued together to form calorimeter modules.The capillary tubes offer a flexible solution for large-scale construction at an affordable cost.
 A dual-readout calorimeter using brass capillary tubes as absorber and two types of optical fibres as active medium was built~\cite{Karadzhinova-Ferrer:2022paf} and tested using beams of particles during two different test-beam campaigns.
 The size of the prototype was such that electromagnetic showers can be efficiently contained.
 The objective of the test beams was to assess the calorimeter prototype performance in terms of linearity and resolution of its response to electrons.
 The excellent lateral granularity offered by the capillary tube solution is also exploited to perform a measurement of the electron shower shape.
-Section~\ref{sec:det_descr} describes the details of the experimental setup, including the calorimeter layout and its readout, and the setup of the auxiliary detectors used in particular for boosting the capability to select electrons among the interacting beam particles.
+Section~\ref{sec:det_descr} describes the details of the experimental setup, including the calorimeter layout and its readout, and the setup of the auxiliary detectors used to select electrons among the beam particles.
 Section~\ref{sec:calibration} describes the calibration procedure followed to first equalise the response of the calorimeter modules, then calibrate the whole calorimeter to the electromagnetic scale.
 The calorimeter response to positrons is discussed in Section~\ref{sec:results}, and finally conclusions are drawn in Section~\ref{sec:conclusions}.